 What’s Happening When You Clear Your Throat

-Normally, when you inhale, the mucus acts as a filter, trapping any harmful substances before they can get into your body and cause problems.
+The sensation of needing to clear your throat often comes down to mucus.
+Mucus, a thick, wet substance produced by the membranes lining your digestive tract from your nostrils to your intestines, plays a vital role in protecting your body.
+It acts as a natural filter, trapping allergens, dust, viruses, and other airborne particles you constantly breathe in.
+Normally, this mucus acts as a filter, trapping any harmful substances before they can get into your body and cause problems.
 The invaders are expelled, and then the mucus mixes with saliva and you swallow it without noticing.

 But sometimes, your body produces too much mucus.
-That excess mucus can come out your nostrils, causing a runny nose.
-But it can also settle in the back of your throat, which is a condition you’ve probably heard of, called post-nasal drip.
+That excess mucus can manifest as a runny nose, or it can accumulate at the back of your throat, a condition known as post-nasal drip.
 Post-nasal drip creates an uncomfortable feeling, and your body instinctively tries to get rid of it by vibrating the muscles of the throat to remove the mucus — aka clearing your throat.

 Why You Might Have a Constant Need to Clear Your Throat